 Welcome to Swing Patrol Waterloo

-A big hello from Robyn, Louis, Judith and Kibble!
+A big hello from Robyn, Louis, Katie and Kibble!

 We run weekly swing dance classes on London’s Southbank.
 Swing dance is a collection of dances from the 1920′s, 30′s and 40′s including the Lindy hop and Charleston.
 Swing dancing is a great way to meet new people, have fun, get some exercise and challenge yourself!
 No experience required — absolute beginners always welcome!
 Also, there’s no need to bring a partner or book in advance.
 Just come along whenever suits you, and get ready for a fun evening out!

 We have two halls, in which we run two consecutive classes throughout the evening.
 Doors open at 6:50pm, where you will be welcomed by our wonderful door people, who will inform you of the evening and how it all works.

 - In the Main Hall, we kick the evening off with a beginners class at 7pm, followed by an improvers class at 8:15pm.

 - Mean while in the Rotunda Hall, we have an intermediate class at 7pm, followed by an advanced class at 8:15pm.

 - Last classes both finish at 9:15pm, where we vacate the building by 9:30pm, and we invite you to join us for drinks and a chat till about 10pm.